-As if that's not bad enough, we have found out that not only did Yusuf plagiarized more than 20 works that Yisa originally created, Yisa's artist statement was entirely plagiarized and his biography heavily adapted.
+As if that's not bad enough, we have found out that not only did Yusuf plagiarized more than 20 works that Yisa originally created, Yisa's and his biography heavily adapted.
 It has further been discovered that several paintings which have been illegally plagiarized by Yusuf have been exhibited at a few galleries in Africa and USA.
 Some of the plagiarized works by Yusuf are shown on this page.
-Also showing below is Yusuf's documented facebook page.
+Also showing below is Yusuf's documented Facebook page.
 As at Monday February 4, 2019 the page indicates that Yusuf lives in San Francisco, California.
 There is also an indication that he studied at Makerere University, Uganda.
-As a bachelor's degree graduate of Engineering and Technology, Yusuf who claimes in his online documentation that he specialized in Industrial Art and Design at Makerere University in Kampala, could not be ignorant of the consequence of plagiarism.
+As a bachelor's degree graduate of Engineering and Technology, Yusuf who claims in his online documentation that he specialized in Industrial Art and Design at Makerere University in Kampala, could not be ignorant of the consequence of plagiarism.

 Makerere University and galleries where Yusuf is known to have exhibited are now being alerted so that this proven misconduct can be investigated.
 Action is also being taken to expose galleries that are exhibiting Yusuf's fake art.
 We are making every effort to locate individuals that have purchased works that have been plagiarized by Yusuf, whether the plagiarized works are that of Yisa or another established artist.
 Credible art organizations and collectives in North America and Africa are also being notified.
 Art critiques are being encouraged to expose ruinous plagiarism.
 The images of plagiarized art on this page are just few of the samples we have discovered and investigated.
 What is very strange is the massive volume of work Yusuf copied from Yisa alone.
 It is not flattering to plagiarize this amount of work from one artist.